sukkamehu/nodejs-novnc/README.md

 # nodejs-novnc
 Simplified comprehensive implementation to get VNC client to work in almost any machine.
 Made possible thanks to projects node-websockify & noVNC.

+Tested to work with: MacOS Catalina (10.15.3), Windows 10 64 bit

 ***********************
 **With Docker Container**